-Current statistics on the spread of COVID-19 worldwide and a roundup of conference, travel, and business news and information.
+Current updates on association response to the global COVID-19 crisis, along with a roundup of conference, travel, and business news and information.

 Current Incidence Statistics

 Source: Johns Hopkins Center for Systems Science and Engineering.
 Data sources include the World Health Organization, U.S. Centers for Disease Control and Prevention, European Center for Disease Prevention and Control, and National Health Commission of the People’s Republic of China, as well as local authorities, medical sources, and news reports.